-14 CFR 91.119 Minimum safe altitudes: General.
+91.119 Minimum Safe Altitudes:

-The regulation states that over sparsely populated areas the aircraft cannot be operated closer than 500 feet to any person, vessel, vehicle, or structure.
-Since the typical mission of the sUAS would be photography or survey of persons, vessels, vehicles or structures it would be necessary to operate closer than 500 feet to the items listed.
-Operations will only be flown over property or persons where permission has been obtained and careful pre-planned has been performed.
-The aircraft will be operated at a low altitude allowing, if a power unit fails, an emergency landing without undue hazard to persons or property on the surface.
-Therefore we maintain that due to the small size of the UAS, the hazard to persons, vehicles and structures is minimal compared to manned aircraft, which should be considered in granting the exemption.
+The regulation states that over sparsely populated areas the aircraft cannot be operated closer than 500 ft. to any person, vessel, vehicle, or structure.
+Since the typical mission of the sUAS would be photography or survey of persons, vessels, vehicles or structures, it would be necessary to operate closer than 500 ft. to the items listed.
+Operations will only be flown over property or persons where a careful pre-planned flight path has been plotted.
+In the event of a malfunction or emergency landing, a DJI DropSafe Ballistic Parachute System may be used or mission abort with return to home function will occur.
+In either event, the hazard to persons or property on the surface will be very limited.
+Therefore we maintain that due to the small size of the sUAS and the embedded safety equipment and procedures used, the hazard to persons, vehicles and structures are minimal compared to manned aircraft, which should be considered in granting the exemption.

-14 CFR 91.121 Altimeter settings.
+CFR 91.121 Altimeter Settings:

 The regulation requires that aircraft shall maintain cruising altitudes by reference to an altimeter setting available within 100 NM of the aircraft.
-The sUAS will always fly below 600 feet AGL and will not need to maintain cruising altitudes in order to prevent conflict with other aircraft.
-An Above Ground Level altimeter measurement above the takeoff point is transmitted via radio from the sUAS on-board computer to the display screen held by the PIC, providing a constantly updated AGL readout.
+The sUAS will always fly below 400 ft.
+AGL and will not need to maintain cruising altitudes in order to prevent conflict with other aircraft.
+An Above Ground Level altimeter measurement above the takeoff point is transmitted via radio from the sUAS's on-board computer to the display screen held by the PIC, providing a constantly updated AGL readout.
+The DJI's flight controller can be configured to geo-fence the sUAS to remain under 400 ft. maximum altitude.